datacite/keeshond/design.md

 User ID's are generated based on a unique salted hash, the data comes from the original client ip, the useragent used, a unique identifier (repo id) and the original host domain of the site recording the event.

+**The original client IP and useragent are not stored after generation**

 # Statistics API

 Statistics API builds queries over the metric events stored in clickhouse.